-Dr. Gary Fettke: We’re challenging virtually everything because every time I open up a concept and even the fibre one, which is you’ll find out most things are just a house of cards.
-Only yesterday the Australian Government have adopted a concept that we need to increase the amount of fibre intake.
+Dr. Gary Fettke: We’re challenging virtually everything because every time I open up a concept and even the fiber one, which is you’ll find out most things are just a house of cards.
+Only yesterday the Australian Government have adopted a concept that we need to increase the amount of fiber intake.

 But when you look at the press release, and then you look at the articles, the information supplied to the government has solely come from a Kellogg’s sponsored research project.
 The researcher that they used, she’s a dietician that she does work pretty much solely for the food industry and whether it’s the sugar industry or Nestle or Kellogg’s, and the papers presented have not been put in peer review journals.
 The article she quotes have actually come from the food industry, and yet the Government’s gone along and adopted this as a press release.